Key Things to Know about Mission Canvas

 Customer Relationships changes to Buy-In/Support

-Another box that has been modified in the Business Model Canvas is the Customer Relationship.
-It is now changed to Buy-in and Support.
-It is also relevant as it will visualize the type of personnel or beneficiaries that can provide funding or resources to solve a problem or come up with a new product that will have a competitive edge, not just technologically but as a service.
+Another box modified in the Business Model Canvas is the Customer Relationship.
+It has now changed to Buy-in and Support.
+This box is relevant as it visualizes the type of personnel or beneficiaries who can provide funding or resources to solve a problem or come up with a new product that will have a competitive edge, not just technologically but as a service.

-These beneficiaries within the organization will form a team or a coalition that has access to funding sources or have connections with other stakeholders.
-The organization will be clear of the buy-in needed to support a campaign.
+These beneficiaries within the organization will form a team or a coalition with access to funding sources or connections with other stakeholders.
+The organization will be clear about the buy-in needed to support a campaign.
 Support is another aspect of this box, and this is the support that the campaign receives.
 When the product reaches the actual users, how will they support it?

 Revenue Streams changes to Mission Achievement

 It determines whether the product was delivered to the end beneficiary or not.
-Furthermore, it is the metric of the success of the mission or campaign that this box shows.
-Rather, it answers questions such as:
+Furthermore, this box shows the metric of the success of the mission or campaign.
+Instead, it answers questions such as:

 • How many bombs did we defuse?